dataphrase/dataphrase.github.io/_posts/2020-06-26-dslondonsklearn.md

   image: "/images/londonsklearn/title.jpg"
 excerpt: ""
 ---
+> Written by Manan Jhaveri and Devanshu Ramaiya

 ## Introduction
 In this blogpost, we will talk about an interesting Kaggle competition dataset: [Data Science London + Scikit Learn](https://www.kaggle.com/c/data-science-london-scikit-learn).